-Intelligences that AI-based Intelligences that AI-based assistive technology is capable of assistive technology cannot performing perform Linguistic - writing and speaking Logical/Mathematical - algorithms designed to solve problems Spatial - art creation; image recognition Musical - recognizing notes and composing Interpersonal - conversations with smart assistants Pedagogical - teaching others Intrapersonal - engaging in metacognition Existential - understanding themselves and the world around them
+Intelligences that AI-based assistive technology is capable of performing

+Intelligences that AI-based assistive technology cannot perform

+- Linguistic writing and speaking

+- Logical/Mathematical algorithms designed to solve problems

+- Spatial art creation; image recognition

+- Musical recognizing notes and composing

+- Interpersonal conversations with smart assistants

+- Pedagogical teaching others

+- Intrapersonal engaging in metacognition

+- Existential understanding themselves and the world around them

 The inclusion of AI technology in the classroom can alleviate some aspects of a teacher's workload and can also benefit student learning and achievement.
-Some AI that is available as assistive technology can be chosen and "tailored to fit individual student rates and styles of learning . . . but not replace the work of human teachers" (Johnson, 2020, para.
-17), because teachers are better equipped to determine which teaching methods will meet the needs of each student.
-Teachers can work with machine learning technology to solve problems and challenges, and when used correctly, it can help their students become better learners and members of society (Atlantic Re:think, 2018; HubSpot, 2017).
-The following video examines how AI has developed to deliver personalized experiences and what considerations should be made as this technology continues to advance.
+Some AI that is available as assistive technology can be chosen and "tailored to fit individual student rates and styles of learning...but not replace the work of human teachers" (Johnson, 2020, para.
+17) because teachers are better equipped to determine which teaching methods will meet the needs of each student.
+Teachers can work with machine learning technology to solve problems and challenges and, when used correctly, can help their students become better learners and members of society (Atlantic Re:think, 2018; HubSpot, 2017).
+The following video examines how AI has developed to deliver personalized experiences, and what considerations should be made as this technology continues to advance.